thedataquarry/zola-blog/content/posts/path-to-becoming-a-rustacean/index.md

 ```
 {% end %}

-As I move forward inch by inch, I'm finding that I'm slowly but surely able to write more idiomatic Rust code (with the compiler's help, of course), and I'm also learning a lot about the language's standard library and the amazing [crates.io](https://crates.io/) ecosystem.
+As you move forward inch by inch, you'll find you are slowly but surely writing more idiomatic Rust code (with the compiler's help, of course), while also learning about the language's standard library and the amazing [crates.io](https://crates.io/) ecosystem.

 ### 6. Spread the word